iMeanAI/WebCanvas/README.md

     <img src="https://img.icons8.com/?size=100&id=19977&format=png&color=000000" alt="WeChat" width="18" height="18" style="vertical-align: middle;"/> <a href="https://postimg.cc/CZP9djG9">WeChat</a>
 </p>

 Existing benchmarks for web agent tasks are either offline and static, or operate within a fully reproducible environment with limited Internet dynamics.
 The WebCanvas project aims to pioneer the online evaluation of web agents.
-Additionally, we offer a suite of toolkits for scaling and maintaining web agent data to support this endeavor.
+Additionally, we offer a suite of toolkits for scaling and maintaining a **KEY-NODE** based evaluation for web agents to support this endeavor.
 We welcome any constructive feedback on the project and look forward to partnering with you in developing agents for web tasks!

 ![Main Figure](src/main_figure.png)

 ## 🔥 News
-- **[2024, December 11]** Update a universal event listener that uses vision as input and can also perform evaluations.
+- **[2024, December 26]** v0.0.4 released!
+Major updates include:
+  - Introduced a new JavaScript event listener-based evaluation system that decouples evaluation methods from action space, enabling assessment of purely visually-grounded agents
+  - Integrated with [Browserbase](https://www.browserbase.com/) cloud browser environment for more stable and consistent evaluation
+  - Published and maintaining an up-to-date [leaderboard](Mind2web-live_Leaderboard.md) for Mind2Web-Live benchmark, still far from saturation!
 - **[2024, September 9]** Support evaluation for OpenAI new o1 models, includes o1-preview and o1-mini.
 Just set the 'planning_text_model' parameter to 'o1-preview' or 'o1-mini'.
 - **[2024, August 9]** We're excited to announce the release of v0.0.3 of WebCanvas!
 This update introduces support for evaluation of data operations, such as caching data in process and outputting the final answer.
 You can now define and evaluate a broader range of web tasks using iMean Builder and WebCanvas.
 Additionally, we've introduced a new metric: ***US dollar consumption / key node completion(usd_efficiency_score)***, detailed in [this section](#usd_efficiency).
 We believe that an agent's efficiency is crucial for online web tasks, and this metric will help quantify that efficiency.
 - **[2024, July 13]** We've released v0.0.2 of WebCanvas.
 This update brings the ability to call different base model services, including OpenAI, Claude, Gemini, and together.ai.
 Now, you can choose any of these model services for testing on our platform.
 Additionally, we've launched a new repository: [WebCanvas Showcase](https://github.com/iMeanAI/WebCanvas_showcase), which demonstrates how different agent frameworks can be integrated with the WebCanvas framework for online evaluation.
 We're kicking things off with the integration of SEEACT[^5] and WebCanvas.
 Play with it and explore the possibilities!